Podcast: Measuring Internal Comms at fast-growing companies

 Miriam Boulia: Exactly.

 Jonathan Davies: Yeah.
-And then, so then the outcome is that you, unfortunately, you didn't get to measure this because you had just switched jobs to TransferWise, but in a normal circumstance, you would have a look at, okay, what are our immediate analytics?
-So probably survey and actually find out did that make a difference?
-And then look at, okay: the survey says it made a difference.
-Now did it actually mean that our retention decreased?
+Then the outcome is that you, unfortunately, you didn't get to measure this because you had just switched jobs to TransferWise, but in a normal circumstance, you would have a look at, okay, what are our immediate analytics?
+Probably survey and actually find out did that make a difference?
+Then look at, okay: the survey says it made a difference.
+Now, did it actually mean that our retention decreased?

 Miriam Boulia: Yes.
-So it was a mixture of, we, there were plans to, kind of pulse people in a few months. but then COVID happened.
+It was a mixture of, we, there were plans to, kind of pulse people in a few months. but then COVID happened.
 We didn't want to inundate people with requests, for feedback and things like that.
 We put our focus on continuing the communication to make people feel supported and informed during this period of difficulty.
-So we kind of changed our focus from that perspective, but it worked well because where we couldn't measure through a pulse, we actually could measure how many people were sharing the information, how many people were reading the information.
-So we used a tool to share and communicate with people.
-And so the analytics part was really helpful to see it.
+We kind of changed our focus from that perspective, but it worked well because where we couldn't measure through a pulse, we actually could measure how many people were sharing the information, how many people were reading the information.
+We used a tool to share and communicate with people.
+The analytics part was really helpful to see it.
 Literally, we kind of pre-COVID start of campaign, engagement plan, growth, slight growth and then COVID happened and then a huge spike up.
-So that was really handy, to see how, measure how well we were doing.
+That was really handy, to see how, measure how well we were doing.

-Jonathan Davies: So here's the thing I've been trying to, essentially preach about this for, I think, well, the past year is that we need to get better at not just measuringwhat we're doing, which unfortunately, a lot of people still aren't doing.
+Jonathan Davies: Here's the thing I've been trying to, essentially preach about this for, I think the past year, is that we need to get better at not just measuring what we're doing, which unfortunately, a lot of people still aren't doing.

-So that's indeed.
-Yeah.
+That's indeed.
 The posts, the likes, the comments, the reads, the actual passive consumption of your communication.
 What's happening with that?
 We need to be better at that.
-And then that ultimate step is to be able to say, well, here's what's happening with turnover because the way I see it is let's say that you approached executive leadership and you stayed at this company, you approach them and you said, well, listen, we've seen massive engagement from this initiative.
-So that's working.
+Then that ultimate step is to be able to say, well, here's what's happening with turnover because the way I see it is let's say that you approached executive leadership and you stayed at this company, you approach them and you said, well, listen, we've seen massive engagement from this initiative.
+That's working.
 The survey says that the problems people were experiencing are no longer problems.
 However, let's say our turnover was still high.
 At the very least, even if that's the case and you can go to leadership and say, but the problem isn't you guys not communicating or our culture not being great.
 The problem lies elsewhere.
-So we need to find out and put our attention there.
+We need to find out and put our attention there.

 Miriam Boulia: Exactly.
 I think it's about testing and learning from that and continuously improving.
 There's no harm in rolling out something positive, like what I did at the previous company, and maybe you do get to the point where you're measuring your attrition based on the initiatives that you've rolled out and seeing actually it hasn't had any effect because you've still seen other forms of employee engagement increase.
-And so again, there's another opportunity.
-To not just increase retention, but to also, through your discovery of why the retention hasn’t improved, there are other ways.
-Well, through the discovery, you could find new ways or other more effective ways to engage, and hopefully, again, through that discovery, find out why the retention isn't improving.
-So I think what I'm trying to say is there's always things that you can do and you have to understand the audience and use data to kind of support why you're choosing to do certain things, but don't be disheartened if there isn't a direct effect on the final result that you want to achieve, because, even if you don't, even if that plan doesn't get you to where you need to be,there are more positives and other positives that have come out as a result and you just have to go back, review the data and try something else.
-I think, you know, be confident in yourself.
-There, there are many things that you can do, and it's just about finding the right one.
+Again, there's another opportunity to not just increase retention, but also, through your discovery of why the retention hasn’t improved, there are other ways.
+Through the discovery, you could find new ways or other more effective ways to engage, and hopefully, again, through that discovery, find out why the retention isn't improving.
+I think what I'm trying to say is there's always things that you can do and you have to understand the audience and use data to kind of support why you're choosing to do certain things, but don't be disheartened if there isn't a direct effect on the final result that you want to achieve, because, even if you don't, even if that plan doesn't get you to where you need to be there are more positives and other positives that have come out as a result and you just have to go back, review the data and try something else.
+I think you should be confident in yourself.
+There are many things that you can do, and it's just about finding the right one.

-Jonathan Davies: I love that.
-I love this.
-And I think that I'm going to leave you with one final question on this topic because you've, you've hit a sensitive spot within that subject.
+Jonathan Davies: I love this.
+I think that I'm going to leave you with one final question on this topic because you've hit a sensitive spot within that subject.
 As we start measuring what we're doing, our first step is as Internal Communicators is the baseline, the hygiene factor that we need.
 We need to understand our output much better and measure it better.
-And the second that we do that, the next step is measuring the relation between output and business outcome.
+The second that we do that, the next step is measuring the relation between output and business outcome.

-Do you see yourself as you know, what HR does with an HR business partner?
+Do you see yourself as what HR does with an HR business partner?
 Do you see yourself as an Internal Comms business partner in that sense?

 It's a really fundamental question.
 I think you have to review that and see, but for me, no, it's not going to have a huge impact.
 What will have an impact is, as you say, partnering with the relevant people, advising them on the information you've managed to obtain through your analysis, your discovery, and from the engagement survey – whatever it is you use to measure engagement or success, you can provide those stakeholders with a very detailed and basic communication process that will enable them to reach the audience they want to reach, communicate effectively to those audiences, use the right channels and therefore have a direct impact on in my case, our mission.
 It's evolved in that sense and it's still evolving.

 Jonathan Davies: Yeah.
 I agree.
 That mission part is essentially the alignment function of Internal Comms.
-And the attrition part is essentially what you achieve through engagement, a reduction in that.
-So, yeah, there's a third level to that that we'll be able to talk about pretty soon, because I've been doing some research into that myself as well.
-So that will be fun, but that's for another time.
+The attrition part is essentially what you achieve through engagement, a reduction in that.
+There's a third level to that that we'll be able to talk about pretty soon, because I've been doing some research into that myself as well.
+That will be fun, but that's for another time.

 Miriam Boulia: Thank you so much for having me and for anyone out there who wants to discuss this in more detail or wants to kind of brainstorm any tools and how to achieve this, or work through this methodology, feel free to connect with me on LinkedIn and we can have a discussion.

 I'm always open to learning from other Internal Communicators too.
-So definitely get in touch.
+We'll definitely get in touch!
 Let's build our networks.
 Let's change Internal Communications and make it more data driven, more measurable, and have a higher impact on attrition and employee engagement.